nodrogluap/OpenDBA/README.md

 1. The first and most expensive step of DBA is the identification of a "medoid" sequence with minimum [DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping) residual sum of squares among all input sequences, which requires an all-vs-all DTW pair analysis.
 OpenDBA achieves up to 3 orders of magnitude speedup over the original DBA implementation by running the embarrasingly parallelizable all-vs-all DTW computations as CUDA (Nvidia GPU) kernels.
 A novel DTW alignment method is used that minimizes the GPU global device memory requirements of this parallel computation, by calculating each *full* DTW cost matrix in stages, by vertical swath in each threadblock's L1 cache (low latency), storing only the intermediate result at the right edge of each swath back to device global memory (high latency) before the next swath is computed.
 Thousands of sequences can be compared in minutes on GPUs with only a few GB of GPU RAM.
 If multiple GPUs are available on one machine they will be automatically used to scale the speedup almost linearly.

 2. Many DTW and DBA implementations speedup computation and reduce memory burden by restricting the DTW Cost Matrix calculation with an Itakura Parallogram or a Sakoe-Chiba band, which limits validity of the multiple alignment to sequences that are effectively the same end-to-end once small sequence compressions and attentuations (time warps) are considered.
-Because OpenDBA computes the full DTW cost matrix, unrestricted subsequence alignment is possible in the second sequence of the pair (i.e. incurring no penalty if the best alignment is not end-to-end in the pair's first sequence).
+Because OpenDBA computes the full DTW cost matrix, unrestricted subsequence alignment is possible in the first sequence of the pair (i.e. incurring no penalty if the best alignment is not end-to-end in the pair's first sequence).
 In DTW parlance, these are special alignment states called "open start" and "open end".
 To our knowledge, this is the first implementation of DBA that allows open start and open end alignments, hence OpenDBA.

 3. The results of the initial all-vs-all DTW comparisons are stored to a distance matrix file (upper right format), so that it can be loaded into other software to do cluster analysis.
 For example, to perform complete linkage clustering and visualization of the time-warp corrected sequences (some series truncated, so open end mode required), using the R programming language: